geertjanw/ojet-training/README.md

 </oj-data-grid>
 ```

-3. Above, notice that 'dataSource' is referenced, which you need to define in 'Dashboard.js' copy/paste the following code for that purpose:
+3. Above, notice that 'dataSource' is referenced, which you need to define in 'Dashboard.js'.
+Copy/paste the following code for that purpose into 'Dashboard.js' (paste it directly below the 'var self = this' statement):

 ```js #button { border: none; }
 self.collection = new oj.Collection(null, {